osrsbox/osrsbox.github.io/_posts/2019-02-20-running-osrs-client-on-a-usb-thumb-drive.md

 {% highlight plaintext %}
 CommonFiles\Java\bin\java.exe -cp "client-runelite\RuneLite.jar;client-home\.runelite\repository2\*" ^
--Duser.home=client-home -Xmx512m -Xss2m -XX:CompileThreshold=1500 -Xincgc -XX:+UseConcMarkSweepGC  -XX:+UseParNewGC ^
--Djna.nosys=true -Dsun.java2d.noddraw=false -Dsun.java2d.opengl=false -Djava.net.preferIPv4Stack=true ^
+"-Duser.home=client-home" "-Xmx512m" "-Xss2m" "-XX:CompileThreshold=1500" "-Xincgc" "-XX:+UseConcMarkSweepGC" ^
+"-XX:+UseParNewGC" "-Djna.nosys=true" "-Dsun.java2d.noddraw=false" "-Dsun.java2d.opengl=false" ^
+"-Djava.net.preferIPv4Stack=true" "-Djava.net.preferIPv4Addresses=true" ^
--Djava.net.preferIPv4Addresses=true -Drunelite.launcher.version=1.6.1 net.runelite.client.RuneLite
+"-Drunelite.launcher.version=1.6.1" net.runelite.client.RuneLite
 {% endhighlight %}

 Holy crap, right?!
 One key point before we discuss anything: This command requires you have run the RuneLite launcher at least once to download all the required JAR files to the RuneLite home folder (`client-home\.runelite\repositories2\`).
 This is because we need those files to actually launch the client.
 In future releases when the client is updated, you will have to run the launcher again to download the updated JAR dependency files.
 Another important note, the command above is using the caret symbol (`^`) to add line breaks to the command so that it is readable.
 You could remove these and put the command on one line if you wanted.
 So... a little summary of what is happening in the command above: